microsoft/vstest-docs/RFCs/0029-Passing-TestRunParameters-via-CLI.md

 </ul>

 ## Design
-Eventually the arguments are parsed and we get `attribute name` and `attribute value` of `test run parameter`.
-Later an xml element is overrode if exists with `attribute name` or created with `'Parameter'` as it's name and with attributes that are obtained by the above step.
-Finally we get `test run parameter` node if exists or created and append the created xml element to child nodes list of it.
+The arguments are parsed and `attribute name` and `attribute value` are fetched from the `TestRunParameter` argument.
+Then, an xml element is overrode if exists with `attribute name` or created with `'Parameter'` as it's name and with attributes that are obtained by the above step.
+Finally, we get `TestRunParameter` node if exists or created and append the newly created xml element to list of child nodes.

 ## Allowed Characters
 |  Attributes | Vaild Characters |